42 Creative Book Report Ideas for Students

 17. Rays of Sunshine Book Report

 This is great for biography research projects.
 Students cut out a photocopied image of their subject and glue it in the middle.
 Then, they draw lines from the image to the edges of the paper, like rays of sunshine, and fill in each section with information about the person.
-As a book report template, the center image could be a copy of the book cover, and each section expands on key information such as character names, theme(s), conflict, resolution, etc.
+As a book report template, the center image could be a copy of the book cover, and each section would expand on key information such as character names, theme(s), conflict, resolution, etc.

 18. Reading Lists for Characters